bitbubbler/yet-another-dcs-server/readme.md

 **To run this repo:**

 - make an empty mission (any map)
-- modify your dcs to run [dcs-grpc](https://github.com/DCS-gRPC/rust-server)
+- modify your dcs to run [dcs-grpc](https://github.com/DCS-gRPC/rust-server) (NOTE: We currently only support v0.6.0.
+We will be updating soon)
 - clone this repo
 - install deps with `npm install`
 - create generated code with `npm run codegen`